jhairssteven/robotics_unal/lab2/README.md

 ![Turtle after Service](/lab2/images/turtle_teleport_service.png)

-We can verify this by using the previous publisher created:
+We can verify this by using the previous subscriber created:

 ![Turtle info after publisher](/lab2/images/subs_info_2.png)